Tracing Mathematical Proficiency Through Problem-Solving Processes: Introduction

 \section{Introduction}

 Knowledge Tracing (KT) is a technique that models a learner's evolving knowledge state over time~\citep{corbett1994knowledge, liu2025deep}.
-However, directly obtaining the true knowledge state remains inherently challenging.
-In practice, KT addresses this limitation by exploiting learners' historical interaction data to predict the likelihood of correctness in subsequent exercises, as illustrated in Figure \ref{fig:teaser} (a).
-Early KT approaches, such as Bayesian Knowledge Tracing (BKT)~\cite{corbett1994knowledge} and Item Response Theory (IRT)~\cite{green1951general}, introduced interpretable probabilistic frameworks but struggled to capture long-term dependencies.
-With the advent of neural networks, deep learning-based KT (DLKT) models have demonstrated notable improvements by employing architectures such as recurrent neural networks~\citep{piech2015deep, nagatani2019augmenting}, and attention mechanisms~\citep{pandey2019self, ghosh2020context}.
-Beyond architectural innovations, subsequent studies have further enriched KT models by integrating diverse contextual signals, such as item difficulty~\citep{yeung2019deep, chen2023improving}, student attempt history~\cite{luo2022dagkt}, and knowledge concept structure~\cite{su2021time}, thereby enhancing their performance and interpretability.
+Since the true knowledge state cannot be observed directly, KT instead predicts future correctness from historical interaction data, as illustrated in Figure \ref{fig:teaser} (a).
+Early KT approaches, such as Bayesian Knowledge Tracing (BKT)~\cite{corbett1994knowledge} and Item Response Theory (IRT)~\cite{green1951general}, introduced interpretable probabilistic frameworks but struggled to represent complex learning behavior due to simplifying assumptions (\eg, skill independence and coarse latent dynamics).
+With the advent of neural networks, deep learning-based KT (DLKT) models have demonstrated notable improvements by employing architectures such as recurrent neural networks~\citep{piech2015deep, nagatani2019augmenting} and attention mechanisms~\citep{pandey2019self, ghosh2020context}.
+Beyond architectural innovations, subsequent studies have further enriched KT models by integrating diverse contextual signals, such as item difficulty~\citep{yeung2019deep, chen2023improving}, and knowledge concept structure~\cite{su2021time}, thereby enhancing their performance and interpretability.

-Although KT has advanced in various ways, most approaches rely on outcome-based signals, such as answer correctness, knowledge concepts, problem-response time, and question difficulty~\citep{wang2012leveraging, tschisgale2025exploring, yeung2019deep, liu2024question}.
-However, such signals often fail to reflect students' understanding.
-In real-world educational contexts, as illustrated in Figure \ref{fig:teaser} (b), teachers evaluate understanding through the problem-solving process rather than outcomes alone~\citep{chiu2022analyzing, tschisgale2025exploring, kleinman2022analyzing}.
-Nevertheless, despite the importance of this process-oriented perspective, current KT approaches and datasets remain underexplored for incorporating it~\citep{feng2009addressing, liu2023xes3g5m, kim2025kt}.
+Although KT has advanced in various ways, most approaches rely heavily on outcome-centric supervision (\eg, Correctness) and limited contextual metadata (\eg, Knowledge Concepts (KCs), problem-response time, and difficulty), which often fail to reflect students' underlying understanding~\citep{wang2012leveraging, tschisgale2025exploring, yeung2019deep, liu2024question}.
+In contrast, as shown in Figure \ref{fig:teaser} (b), real-world teachers evaluate students' understanding through the problem-solving process~\citep{chiu2022analyzing, tschisgale2025exploring, kleinman2022analyzing}.
+Nevertheless, despite the importance of the solution process, current KT approaches and datasets remain underexplored for incorporating it~\citep{feng2009addressing, liu2023xes3g5m, kim2025kt}.